 Academic advisers help students select courses each semester and offer advice on academic matters.
 Day students are assigned a faculty member as an academic adviser.
-Evening students may receive academic advisement from Student Development counselors during the day and some evening hours.
+Evening students may receive academic advisement from Centers for Student Engagement and Academic Advisement counselors during the day and some evening hours.
 Adviser assignments are posted at the beginning of each semester.
 Ordinarily, the same adviser serves during the student's stay on campus.
-However, changes may be arranged through the Student Development Office.
+However, changes may be arranged through the Centers for Student Engagement and Academic Advisement.

-Students who wish to change their major should contact a Student Development Office counselor.
+Students who wish to change their major should contact a Centers for Student Engagement and Academic Advisement counselor.
 Some evening hours are available for evening and Sunday students.